gregcman/sucle/README.md

 # symmetrical-umbrella
-symmetrical-umbrella contains whatever I need it to because there was no reason to have multiple repositories
+symmetrical-umbrella contains whatever I need it to because there is currently no reason to have multiple repositories

 ## Folders

 - application/
     - what a person would interact with
     - also application subsystems

 - component/
     - convenience macros
     - utility libraries
     - math
     - data structures

 - foreign/
     - foreign library bindings
     - binaries
     - unmodified forks
     - convenience wrappers around standardized things, like ascii, ieee-754 floats, qwerty keyboards, opengl, common lisp
     - convenience wrappers around other libraries

 - unused/
     - random code which is not necessarily maintained or functional

 ## Platforms
 Tested on: